henrikstengaard/hstwb-installer/README.md

 **9. Select packages to install**

-Selecting packages to install.
+Select packages to install.
 Each package can be click and will switch between YES and NO indicating which packages will be installed.

 ![run_self_install_10.png](screenshots/run_self_install_10.png?raw=true)